 Anse Patates is a small beach, with huge boulders, beautiful pristine water and plenty of shadows, accessible from Patratan Hotel.
 An excellent spot for snorkelling but be cautious as sometimes the currents can be rough.

-A quiet, lovely beach just near the paved road, with plenty of shadows, big rocks and a fantastic view of the ocean.
+Anse Gaulettes is a quiet, lovely beach just near the paved road, with plenty of shadows, big rocks and a fantastic view of the ocean.
 Swimming can be dangerous as the waves are enormous sometimes.

-A beautiful and tranquil beach, not great for swimming due to strong winds.
+Anse Banane is a beautiful and tranquil beach, not great for swimming due to strong winds.
 If the waves are too big, just have a drink at the bar behind the beach: Chez Jules.

 Find out more about Anse Caiman and other secluded beaches in Seychelles here.

 That means takeaways are the first option for eating.
 Those are more affordable, and the food is delicious.
+The selection is different every day with freshly made fish, chicken, pork, veal and vegetables which come with rice&salad, chips or even fried noodles.
 Always check the opening times, especially on holidays.
 Usually, those are closed on Sundays.